onap/policy-parent/docs/development/devtools/policy-gui-acm-smoke.rst

     DROP USER 'clds';
     CREATE USER 'clds';
     GRANT ALL on cldsdb4.* to 'clds' identified by 'sidnnd83K' with GRANT OPTION;
-    CREATE DATABASE `controlloop`;
+    CREATE DATABASE `clampacm`;
-    USE `controlloop`;
+    USE `clampacm`;
     DROP USER 'policy';
     CREATE USER 'policy';
-    GRANT ALL on controlloop.* to 'policy' identified by 'P01icY' with GRANT OPTION;
+    GRANT ALL on clampacm.* to 'policy' identified by 'P01icY' with GRANT OPTION;
     CREATE DATABASE `policyadmin`;
     USE `policyadmin`;
     DROP USER 'policy_user';
     CREATE USER 'policy_user';
-    GRANT ALL on controlloop.* to 'policy_user' identified by 'policy_user' with GRANT OPTION;
+    GRANT ALL on clampacm.* to 'policy_user' identified by 'policy_user' with GRANT OPTION;
     FLUSH PRIVILEGES;

 Once this has been done, we can run the bash script provided here: "runtime/extra/bin-for-dev/start-db.sh"